Unresponsive, private U.S. plane crashes off coast of Jamaica

 Calls to the company were not immediately answered.

-Larry Glazer co-founded Buckingham Properties in 1970 and was the company's chief executive officer and managing partner.
+Larry Glazer co-founded Buckingham Properties in 1970 and was the company's CEO and managing partner.
 An online profile of Glazer said his hobbies included flying his plane.

 Several local officials, including at least two state senators, released statements describing the Glazers as eminent members of the community in Rochester, a city in Monroe County near Lake Ontario in western New York.